Soe Oo

-Soe Oo (စိုးဦး) is a Burmese politician who currently serves as Minister of Planning and Finance for Sagaing Region and Sagaing Region Parliament MP for Sagaing Township No.1.
+Soe Oo (စိုးဦး) is a Burmese politician and Opposition leader who currently serves as Prime Minister of Sagaing Federal Unit Interim Government which is part of National Unity Government of Myanmar since November 2025.
+He was also current MP of Sagaing Federal Unit Hluttaw.
+He was former Minister of Planning and Finance for Sagaing Region and former Sagaing Region Parliament MP for Sagaing Township No.1.

 Political career

 In the 2015 Myanmar general election, he was elected as a Sagaing Region Hluttaw MP, winning a majority of 55205 votes, from Sagaing Township No. 1 parliamentary constituency.
 Soe Oo also serving as a member of Sagaing Region Investment Committee and Regional minister of Planning and Finance for Sagaing Region.